ChristianVaughn/fileshare/README.md

 ## To-Do list and Bugs
 1. Find less hacky way to get map folder name
-2. Find way to make the FileshareHelper run in the background so you don't see it
-3. Cards cant be clicked unless you exit CEF screen and relaunch fileshare CEF screen
+2. Cards cant be clicked unless you exit CEF screen and relaunch fileshare CEF screen
-4. Pressing enter on search sometimes shows duplicate results
+3. Pressing enter on search sometimes shows duplicate results
-5. Cards do not display map rating
+4. Cards do not display map rating
-6. Get maps screen to update so users dont need to restart game to see maps.
+5. Get maps screen to update so users dont need to restart game to see maps.